bentoml/BentoML/README.md

 svc.save('./saved_bento', version='v0.0.1') # Saving archive to ./saved_bento/IrisClassifier/v0.0.1/
 ```

 That's it.
-Now you have created your first BentoML archive.
+Now you have created your first BentoArchive.
 It's a directory
-containing all the source code, data files and configurations required to run
+containing all the source code, data and configurations files required to run
 this model in production.
 There are a few ways you could use this archive:

-### Start REST API server with a BentoML archive
+### Serving a BentoArchive via REST API

 For exposing your model as a HTTP API endpoint, you can simply use the `bentoml
 serve` command: